asehmi/using_chatgpt_kedro_streamlit_app/README.md

 - Could I connect Kedro logs to a cloud-based logging service?
 - Could ChatGPT contrast Kedro with similar (competing) products and services and show me how the pipeline it developed earlier could be implemented in one of them?

-I wrote a blog post with annotated responses to the answers I got to my questions.
+I wrote a [blog post with annotated responses to the answers I got to my questions](https://blog.streamlit.io/using-chatgpt-to-build-a-kedro-ml-pipeline/).
 I was super impressed and decided to implement the Kedro pipeline and Streamlit application as planned from what I learned.
 This repository contains all the code for the application.

+> As you'll read in my blog post ChatGPT helps "understanding" and is why I found it useful for learning.
+The Kedro code ChatGPT generated was simplistic and in some cases wrong, but perfectly okay to get the gist of how it worked.
+This app is original, with small parts of it taken from Kedro's code template, so you're free to use it without any recourse under the MIT license.

 ### Try the Streamlit app yourself